 The researchers discovered that obese men and women that is, those with the highest BMI, or body mass index during their middle years had about twice the likelihood of developing Alzheimer’s disease and other forms of dementia later in life compared to those with a healthy BMI.
 BMI is a formula doctors use that takes into account both height and weight to estimate body fat and the likelihood of developing health problems due to excess weight.

 People at a healthy weight generally have a BMI under 25.
 Those with a BMI of 25 to 30 are considered to be overweight, while those with a BMI over 30 are considered obese.
 A man who is 5 foot 11 and weighs 180 pounds, for example, has a BMI just over 25, while a 5 foot 4 woman who weighs 145 would have a similar BMI on the healthy-overweight border.
-The National Institutes of Health has a handy BMI calculator on the Web.

 What the Study Showed

 In the current study, one third of the seniors had a BMI lower than 25 (normal weight) during their middle years, half had a BMI from 25 to 30 (overweight), and the remaining 16 percent had a BMI higher than 30 (obese) at midlife.
 More than two decades later, 61 of them had developed some form of dementia, including 48 with Alzheimer’s disease.
 Midlife obesity approximately doubled the risk of developing dementia later in life.
 Being overweight in midlife, as opposed to being obese, however, was not significantly associated with dementia later in life.